Glycemic Control in Diabetic Patients Undergoing Gynecologic Surgery

 No standardized, evidence-based algorithm for diabetes management exists for gynecologic surgery.
 Due to the risk of metabolic acidosis, metformin and other oral hypoglycemic agents should be withheld the day of surgery.
 On the morning of surgery, the patient should receive 50% of their usual NPH dose or 60-80% of their usual long-acting insulin analog (e.g. glargine or detemir) or pump basal insulin dose.

 Surgery induces a stress response with catecholamine and cortisol release, which reduces sensitivity to insulin.
 This induced catabolic state can lead to keto- and gluconeogenesis as well as the breakdown of glucagon, proteins, and fats, leading to hyperglycemia and ketosis.
 To manage this during surgery, the patient should be placed on a variable rate intravenous infusion of insulin or a sliding scale protocol if they will miss more than one meal.
 Medium and short acting insulins can be used for minor procedures.
 Insulin infusion is preferred for longer, more complex procedures.
-Type 1 diabetics should be maintained with a basal rate.
+Type 1 diabetic patients should be maintained with a basal rate.
 Active evaluation and management of blood glucose intraoperatively is important to counteract the physiologic changes inherent to the use of anesthetics, sedatives, and analgesics.

 In the perioperative period, the target glucose range should be 80-180 mg/dl, as this has been associated with lower rates of mortality.
 Tighter glycemic control does not appear to improve outcomes and risks hypoglycemia.
 Blood glucose monitoring should occur at least every 4-6 hours while patients remain NPO with additional short-acting insulin administered as needed.